 STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 6.2a-Develop standards for neighborhood infill and redevelopment.
 9.3b-Establish infill and redevelopment standards to minimize impacts on existing neighborhoods.
 9.4a-Establish guidelines for the incorporation of higher density residential at the fringe of existing rural neighborhoods, as well as on individual lots within them.
 2 Planning Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria and monitor development patterns for need for additional Mixed-Use zoning districts.
 9.1b-Establish incentives, such as density bonuses or parking reductions, for the incorporation of higher-density housing within designated activity centers and along major gateway corridors where they may be served by future transit.
 2 Planning, Engineering, Building Continue to implement mixed-use development using the adopted Mixed-Use Evaluation Criteria in the Master Plan and monitor development patterns for need for Mixed-Use zoning districts.
 9.2a-Identify public lands, including City-owned properties that would be appropriate for affordable housing development and create a plan for the development of affordable housing.
-2 Planning 2019: The City property management team will explore opportunities for the development of affordable housing on various City-owned properties, and will bring an item to the Board of Supervisors for direction regarding these properties.
+2 Planning 2019-2020: The City released a Request for Proposals for affordable housing on City-owned property on Butti Way.
+Proposals are anticipated to be reviewed by the Board of Supervisors in December 2019.
 9.2c-Provide housing rehabilitation and weatherization programs and or direct assistance to households with a particular emphasis on fixed-income elderly residents of Carson City.
 2 Rural Housing Development Authority, Planning Ongoing through the Nevada Rural Housing Authority.
 9.3a-Develop strategies and incentives such as low-cost loans and design assistance programs to increase home ownership opportunities for residents and to promote regular maintenance and renovation within the City's established neighborhoods.
 2 State Housing Division; NRHA, Planning Ongoing through the Nevada Rural Housing Authority.
 10.1a-Establish financial, building and related incentives for the restoration and rehabilitation of historic structures and facilities.
 2 Planning, Business Development The Façade Improvement Program has provided funds to three historic commercial properties.
 5.4a-Adopt design standards for developments that are adjacent to or highly visible from the V&T railroad or the 2 Planning Downtown DT-MU standards were completed in 2007 to address compatibility with the Capital.
-Plans for the V&T
+Plans for the V&T Railroad terminal location have changed, and Planning